-162.350 [Amended by 1955 c.660 $\S 22$; repealed by 1961 c.649 $\S 9$]
+162.350 [Amended by 1955 c.660 $\S22$ ; repealed by 1961 c.649 $\S9$ ]

 - 162.355 Simulating legal process.
-(1) A person commits the crime of simulating legal process if the person knowingly issues or delivers to another person any document that in form and substance falsely simulates civil or criminal process. - (2) As used in this section: - (a) "Civil or criminal process" means a document or order, including, but not limited to, a summons, lien, complaint, warrant, injunction, writ, notice, pleading or subpoena, that is issued by a court or that is filed or recorded for the purpose of: - (A) Exercising jurisdiction; - (B) Representing a claim against a person or property;

-- (C) Directing a person to appear before a court or tribunal; or - (D) Directing a person to perform or refrain from performing a specified act. - (b) "Person" has the meaning given that term in ORS 161.015, except that in relation to a defendant, "person" means a human being, a public or private corporation, an unincorporated association or a partnership. - (3) Simulating legal process is a Class C felony.
-[1971 c.743 §210; 1997 c.395 §1]
+(1) A person commits the crime of simulating legal process if, with the intent to harass, injure or defraud another person, the person knowingly issues or delivers to another person any document that in form and substance falsely simulates civil or criminal process. - (2) As used in this section: - (a) "Civil or criminal process" means a document or order, including, but not limited to, a summons, lien, complaint, warrant, injunction, writ, notice, pleading or subpoena, that is issued by a court or that is filed or recorded for the purpose of: - (A) Exercising jurisdiction; - (B) Representing a claim against a person or property; - (C) Directing a person to appear before a court or tribunal; or - (D) Directing a person to perform or refrain from performing a specified act. - (b) "Person" has the meaning given that term in ORS 161.015, except that in relation to a defendant, "person" means a human being, a public or private corporation, an unincorporated association or a partnership. - (3) Simulating legal process is a Class C felony.
+[1971 c.743 §210; 1997 c.395 §1; 2005 c.2 §1]

 - 162.365 Criminal impersonation.
-(1) A person commits the crime of criminal impersonation if with intent to obtain a benefit or to injure, deceive or defraud another the person falsely impersonates a public servant and does an act in such assumed character. - (2) It is no defense to a prosecution for criminal impersonation that: - (a) The office, position or title that the person pretended to hold did not in fact exist: or - (b) The unit of government that the person pretended to represent did not in fact exist. - (3)(a) Criminal impersonation is a Class A misdemeanor. - (b) Notwithstanding paragraph (a) of this subsection, criminal impersonation is a Class C felony if the public servant impersonated is a peace officer, judge or justice of the peace.
+(1) A person commits the crime of criminal impersonation if with intent to obtain a benefit or to injure, deceive or defraud another the person falsely impersonates a public servant and does an act in such assumed character. - (2) It is no defense to a prosecution for criminal impersonation that: - (a) The office, position or title that the person pretended to hold did not in fact exist; or - (b) The unit of government that the person pretended to represent did not in fact exist. - (3)(a) Criminal impersonation is a Class A misdemeanor. - (b) Notwithstanding paragraph (a) of this subsection, criminal impersonation is a Class C felony if the public servant impersonated is a peace officer, judge or justice of the peace.
 [1971 c.743 §211; 1993 c.243 §1; 1997 c.395 §2; 2003 c.577 §12] - 162.367 Criminal impersonation of peace officer.
-(1) A person commits the crime of criminal impersonation of a peace officer if the person uses false law enforcement identification in the commission of an offense. - (2) Criminal impersonation of a peace officer is a Class C felony. - (3) As used in this section, "false law enforcement identification" means a badge or an identification card that: - (a) Identifies the possessor of the badge or card as a member of a law enforcement unit; and - (b) Was not lawfully issued to the possessor by the law enforcement unit.
-[1993 c.243 §2]
+(1) A person commits the crime of criminal impersonation of a peace officer if the person, with the intent to ob-

+- tain a benefit or to injure or defraud another person, uses false law enforcement identification or wears a law enforcement uniform to give the impression that the person is a peace officer and does an act in that assumed character. - (2) Criminal impersonation of a peace officer is a Class C felony. - (3) As used in this section: - (a) "False law enforcement identification" means a badge or an identification card that: - (A) Identifies the possessor of the badge or card as a member of a law enforcement unit; and - (B) Was not lawfully issued to the possessor by the law enforcement unit. - (b) "Law enforcement uniform" means clothing bearing words such as "police," "sheriff," "state trooper" or "law enforcement," or clothing that is an official uniform or substantially similar to an official uniform of a law enforcement unit that would make it reasonably likely that a person would believe that the wearer is a peace officer.
+[1993 c.243 §2; 2005 c.259 §1]